circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 command by default.
 This is a tool developed by Apple, and we find it to be the most stable and functional option for building and testing your macOS project.

-CircleCI will try to automatically build your iOS project by infering the workspace, project and scheme.
+CircleCI will try to automatically build your iOS project by inferring the workspace, project and scheme.
 In some cases, you may need to override the inferred test commands.
 The following command is representative of how CircleCI will build an iOS project: